 When Lost Kingdom is born in the year of 2000, it marks the first big project of brothers Daniel and Mikael Tjernberg.
 The music sees neoclassical orchestrations blend with elements from medieval as well as contemporary music in compositions inspired by fantasy worlds and nature mysticism.
 The classical music is according to the brothers the most nuanced and heartfelt, so a fondness of the genre will always be.
 Lost Kingdom was born as part of the brothers past and present toured churches around with simple arrangements for piano and recorder.
 With Lost Kingdom, the brothers built up the arrangements and compositions in the same vein as the old masters.

-With a few solo projects completed and ongoing job as film composers, decided in 2013, Daniel and Mikael, together with their younger brother Gabriel formed a more purely jazz fusion band.
-It got so that Tjernberg Brothers was formed and they had soon had composed together material for a full album.
+With a few side projects and some smaller ongoing jobs as film composers, decided in 2013, Daniel and Mikael, together with their younger brother Gabriel, formed a more purely jazz fusion band – Tjernberg Brothers, and soon they had composed together material enough for a full album.
 Tjernberg Brothers aim to play music stylistically jazz fusion spiced with progressive rock and ambient music.

 2018 – Enköping City Culture Scholarship [Daniel]